echozhjun/EchoBlog/intro.md

 ---
 {% include JB/setup %}

-This is the blog of of Zetian Yang, a senior undergraduate in [BUAA][buaa], Beijing, China.
+This is a blog by Zetian Yang, a senior undergraduate in [BUAA][buaa], Beijing, China.

 Since the second half year 2011, I have been working in the [jliulab][liujia] in BNU.
 That give me a chance to use linux substantially, and I'm more and more